mshsstemclub/mshsstemclub.github.io/STEMclubKits.md

 layout: navbar
 ---

-**The Mahomet-Seymour High School STEM Club was given kits for 40 students to provide activities for our club memebers.**
+**The Mahomet-Seymour High School STEM Club was given kits for 40 students to provide STEM activities for our club members.**

 ![](images/STEMclubKit1.jpg)